gorodnitskiy/yet-another-lightning-hydra-template/README.md

 - `_target_`: key with model class name.
 - `model_name`: model name
 - `model_repo` (optional): model repository
-- Other parameters which requires by model.
+- Other parameters which are required by model.

 By default, model can be loaded from: